 - Useful links

-GP negligence compensation claims often arise from GPs making a mistake in their diagnosis and treatment.
-This can cause you unnecessary suffering, both physical and mental, and if this could have been avoided if your GP had been acting to their best ability then you may be entitled to compensation under medical negligence law.
-Examples of medical negligence success stories include patients who have been misdiagnosed and had serious illnesses missed, patients who have ben given the wrong medication which has left them with side effects, delayed diagnosis and treatment and in severe cases, fatalities as the result of clinical negligence cases.
+GP negligence compensation claims often arise from GPs, making a mistake in their diagnosis and treatment.
+This can cause you unnecessary suffering, both physical and mental.
+If this could have been avoided if your GP had been acting to their best ability, then you may be entitled to compensation under medical negligence law.
+Examples of medical negligence success stories include patients who have been misdiagnosed and had serious illnesses missed, patients who have been given the wrong medication which has left them with side effects, delayed diagnosis and treatment and in severe cases, fatalities as the result of clinical negligence cases.

-In GP negligence compensation claims, you are not to blame for any injury or illness you have sustained and therefore you may be able to sue for compensation to cover the costs of any suffering you have endured.
-You would also be able to claim money renumeration for medical costs incurred as a result of your GPs negligence as well as any lost earnings and other damages.
+In GP negligence compensation claims, you are not to blame for any injury or illness you have sustained.
+Therefore you may be able to sue for compensation to cover the costs of any suffering you have endured.
+You would also be able to claim money remuneration for medical costs incurred as a result of your GP’s negligence as well as any lost earnings and other damages.

-There is a time limit on GP medical negligence compensation claims and this is usually three years from the date of the act of negligence.
-If you wait longer than three years before starting the medical negligence claims process then it is unlikely that your case will be answered.
+There is a time limit on GP medical negligence compensation claims, which is usually three years from the act of negligence.
+If you wait longer than three years before starting the medical negligence claims process, then it is unlikely that your case will be answered.
 However, if the patient was a child when the act of negligence occurred then the three-year time limit only begins when the child turns 18.
-So if your child has been victim of GP negligence, then they have until their 21stbirthday to begin a GP medical negligence compensation claim.
+So if your child has been a victim of GP negligence, then they have until their 21stbirthday to begin a GP medical negligence compensation claim.

 As previously mentioned, the term “GP negligence” can cover a range of actions that can have disastrous consequences.
 As GPs have such a big responsibility with their patients, negligence on their behalf can have wide-reaching consequences.
 Here are just a few of the more common examples of GP negligence and the effects they can have on the patient:

-- Late diagnosis- the right diagnosis is eventually made but due to the negligence of the GP, the delay in diagnosis means that there may be permanent repercussions for the patient or the patient has been made to unduly suffer with their condition.
+- Late diagnosis– the right diagnosis is eventually made.
+Still, due to the negligence of the GP, the delay in diagnosis means that there may be permanent repercussions for the patient or the patient has been made to unduly suffer from their condition.